GravityKit/GravityView/readme.md

 ### 1.6.1 ###
 * Fixed: Link to Embed Entries howto on the Welcome page
+* Added: Allow Recent Entries to have an Embed ID
 * Fixed: # of Recent Entries not saving

 ### 1.6 on February 12 ###